For Visitors with Mobility Impairments

 - The Scale House exhibit, behind the U. S. Custom House, is fully accessible.

 - The Salem Visitor Center is fully accessible.
 Wheelchair seating is available at the front and back of the theater to facilitate viewing of the 27-minute long orientation film “Where Past is Present” on the history of Salem and Essex County.

 Accessible bathrooms are located:

 - Inside the Salem Regional Visitor Center, 2 New Liberty Street

-- Behind the Orientation Center, 193 Derby Street
+- Behind Waite and Peirce, 193 Derby Street

 For Visitors with Sight Impairments

 - An audio tour of Salem Maritime National Historic Site and a map formatted for a Braille printer can be downloaded from our web site.

 - Large print versions of the Salem Maritime National Historic Site brochure are available at the Salem Regional Visitor Center front desk.